KarlEmm/LTDC3/README.md

 * Boons for redeeming points (in-app profile customization, for example)
 * Achievements
 * In-person QR code scanning to earn bonuses
-* Give points through the Défi Attache Ta Toque and other events organized by LTDC
+* Give points through the Défi Attache ta Toque and other events organized by LTDC
 * Implement the streak counter and the friends list we made space for on the toolbar.
 Give points for connecting many days in a row